-Independence Day is one of the most popular holidays!
-It marks the day the original 13 American colonies ratified the Declaration of Independence, largely penned by Thomas Jefferson.
-This established them as an independent and unified nation separate from Great Britain.
+Independence Day marks the day the original 13 American colonies ratified the Declaration of Independence, establishing them as an independent nation, separate from Great Britain.
 Even though the American Revolutionary War did not end until 1783, this bold act ensured the birth of a new nation.

 Over the years, Americans have celebrated this day, but it didn’t become a federal holiday until 1941.
-Today, the Fourth of July is cause for celebration around the nation.
-Whether it’s celebrated with a parade, family getaway or a barbecue, knowing the history of Independence Day makes a more meaningful American tradition.
+Today, the Fourth of July is a cause for celebration around the nation.
+Whether it’s celebrated with a parade, family getaway, or a barbecue, knowing the history of Independence Day makes it a more meaningful American tradition.

-What is a brief history of July 4th in the USA?
+A Brief History of July 4th in the USA

-What was the greatest Fourth of July moment in history?
+What Are Some Fourth of July Moments in History?

 - Louisiana Purchase (1803) – This transaction that involved the acquisition of the territory known as Louisiana from the United States occurred in April.
 However, government leaders officially announced the purchase on Independence Day later that year.